Art (ART)

 Students continue learning the printmaking processes introduced in Printmaking I, with more advanced assignments, greater creative freedom, and projects incorporating new technology, including a laser cutter.

-Prerequisites: ART 158, ART 167 or permission of instructor.
+Prerequisites: ART 158 or ART 167 with minimum grade of C.

 ART 268 International Center for Photography: Portrait Photography (3 credits)